One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Atari Experiment Details

 \subsubsection{Training Dynamics and Representational Collapse in UniZero}

-While Figure~\ref{fig:plasticity_loss} in the main text highlights performance degradation and plasticity loss for UniZero on complex tasks, \autoref{fig:appendix_plasticity_loss_other_4_en} shows that on four simpler tasks from the Atari8 set, UniZero's training remains stable.
-This suggests a strong correlation between task difficulty and the onset of plasticity degradation.
+While Figure~\ref{fig:plasticity_loss} in the main text illustrates the performance degradation and plasticity loss for UniZero on complex tasks, \autoref{fig:appendix_plasticity_loss_other_4_en} presents the same metrics for the four other tasks in the Atari8 set.

 To quantitatively diagnose the cause of this degradation, we measure the \textit{effective rank}~\citep{dohare2024loss} of the model's representation space.
-A low effective rank indicates representational collapse, where the model fails to maintain diverse features required for multitask learning.
+A low effective rank indicates representational collapse, where the model fails to maintain the feature diversity required for multitask learning.
 For a matrix $\boldsymbol{\Phi} \in \mathbb{R}^{n \times m}$ with normalized singular values $p_k$, the effective rank is the exponential of the Shannon entropy of its singular value distribution:

-In our context, we compute the effective rank of a hidden layer's activation matrix from a minibatch of 256 sequence samples.
+Specifically, we compute the effective rank of a hidden layer's activation matrix from a minibatch of 256 sequence samples.
 As shown in \autoref{fig:appendix_design_space_eff_rank_en}, the performance collapse in the baseline model is directly accompanied by a decline in the representation's effective rank, providing quantitative evidence for the representational collapse hypothesis.